Kobe Bryant Dead in Helicopter Crash at Age 41

 Kobe Bryant was killed on Sunday morning in a helicopter crash in Calabasas, California, E!
 News has confirmed.
 He was 41.
 He was 41.

-The NBA legend, who retired in 2016 after 20 years with the Los Angeles Lakers, was one of five people who died in the accident, which is under investigation.
+The NBA legend and one of the best basketball players of all time, who retired in 2016 after 20 years with the Los Angeles Lakers, was one of five people who died in the accident, which is under investigation.

 It is unclear where the Sikorsky S-76 helicopter was headed or who piloted it.
 The aircraft crashed amid foggy conditions into a hillside near an intersection in area north of Malibu State Park.
 A small brush fire erupted and firefighters quickly extinguished it while other emergency workers searched the wreckage for survivors.